top of page

-In the field of computer memory management, Virtual RAM, also known as virtual memory, plays a crucial role in optimizing system performance and efficiency.
 In this blog, we'll dive into the concept of Virtual RAM, explore how it works, its benefits, limitations, and practical applications in modern computing environments.

-Understanding Virtual RAM
+What is Virtual RAM

 Virtual RAM is a memory management technique that extends a computer's physical RAM by using a portion of the hard disk or solid-state drive (SSD) as an extension of memory.
 It allows the operating system to allocate and manage memory more efficiently by swapping data between RAM and storage devices as needed.